gswitalski/pychaswiatowa/docs/results/main-project-docs/009 API plan.md

 #### `GET /collections/{id}`

--   **Description**: Retrieve a single collection and a paginated list of its recipes.
+-   **Description**: Retrieve a single collection and a single-batch (non-UI-paginated) list of its recipes.
+Intended for the `/collections/:id` view, which loads all recipes at once.
 -   **Query Parameters**:
-    -   `page` (optional, integer, default: 1): The page number for recipe pagination.
+    -   `limit` (optional, integer, default: 500): Safety limit for the number of recipes returned in one response.
-    -   `limit` (optional, integer, default: 20): The number of recipes per page.
+    -   `sort` (optional, string, default: `created_at.desc`): Sort order for recipes.
+Must be stable. e.g., `created_at.desc`, `name.asc`.
 -   **Success Response**:
     -   **Code**: `200 OK`
     -   **Payload**: